Quantum dynamical characterization and simulation of topological phases with high-order band inversion surfaces: Dynamical characterization and simulation: scheme I

-The characterization with high-order dBSC necessitates less measurements of spin evolutions.
-In determining the information of $n$-BIS, measurement is required only on the $(n-1)$-BIS, not in the whole BZ.
-This simplifies the measurement strategy in real experiments.
+The characterization with high-order dBSC necessitates far less measurements of spin evolutions than that with low-order dBSC.
+As pointed out, in determining the information of $n$-BIS, measurement is required only on the $(n-1)$-BIS, not in the whole BZ.
+This greatly simplifies the measurement strategy in real experiments.